bedecarroll/blog/content/posts/2013-10-14-building-your-own-lab-with-software.md

 virtual lab and Packer is a tool that can build virtual machine templates in an automated fashion.

-I’ve been uploading my work to [my GitHub page][2], if you’d like to take a look and get a head start on these tools.
+I've been uploading my work to [my GitHub page][2], if you'd like to take a look and get a head start on these tools.
 Very much a work in progress though.
 I believe that working with this sort of tech can give you the mindset that you need for future environments, no more snowflake servers!